Joshuasa300/ContractClarity/replit.md

 ## Overview

-This is a full-stack web application called "ContractAI" that provides AI-powered contract analysis services.
+This is a full-stack web application called "Contract Clarity" that provides AI-powered contract analysis services.
 The application allows users to upload legal contracts and receive comprehensive analysis including summaries, risk assessments, key terms identification, and recommendations in plain language.

 ## System Architecture